 Our Legacy of Caring

 At The West End Home Foundation, our roots run deep in the Nashville community.
-For more than 120 years, it has been our privilege to serve as a unique institution dedicated to the care of seniors.
+For more than 120 years, it has been our privilege to serve as a unique institution dedicated to the care of older adults.
 Ours is a story of perseverance through changing times.
-It is a story of people, motivated by compassion, working together to give seniors in need a place to call home, where the anxiety of facing a bleak and uncertain future is replaced by the bonds of love and security.
+It is a story of people, motivated by compassion, working together to give older adults in need a place to call home, where the anxiety of facing a bleak and uncertain future is replaced by the bonds of love and security.

 1889: Meeting The Need